dmitryb-dev/eventsystem/README.md

 ### Binding to events ###

-You can use components inside of any event:
+You can use components mechanism inside of any event:

 	Component(int, dataComp) { return 3; }
 	Component(char, tickComp) { return 7; }